Residential Home Health and Hospice Receives 2025 Top Workplaces Honors

 News provided byGraham Healthcare Group

-CHICAGO, Nov.
-10, 2025 /PRNewswire/ -- Residential Home Health and Hospice, a division of Graham Healthcare Group, is proud to announce that it has been awarded Top Workplaces honors for 2025 by the Chicago Tribune.
+DETROIT, Nov.
+17, 2025 /PRNewswire/ -- Residential Home Health and Hospice, a division of Graham Healthcare Group, is proud to announce that it has been awarded Top Workplaces honors for 2025 by the Detroit Free Press.
+This is the 15th year in a row that Residential Home Health and Hospice has received this award.

-The Chicago Tribune Top Workplaces Award is an annual recognition program celebrating companies in the Chicago metropolitan area that excel in employee satisfaction and engagement.
+The Detroit Free Press Top Workplaces Award is an annual recognition program celebrating companies in the Detroit metropolitan area that excel in employee satisfaction and engagement.
 Winners are determined based solely on employee feedback gathered through a third-party survey administered by employee engagement technology partner, Energage LLC.

 We're Hiring